Wrong place, wrong time: FDLE details tragic timeline in murder of Lyft driver

 Lawson added that Flores will eventually be brought to Okeechobee County to be arraigned in Levin's murder.

-If the public has any additional information about Flores, you're urged to contact law enforcement right away.
+Anyone with any additional information about Flores is urged to contact law enforcement right away.

 Scripps Only Content 2023